 The epicenter of the epidemic lies in the North Kivu and Ituri provinces, which are currently in a state of turmoil and civil unrest.
-Healthcare workers there have not only faced a population who are generally scared and skeptical of doctors, but they’ve also found themselves caught up in weekly waves of attacks by rebels and militia.
-Yet despite these mounting obstacles, our brave healthcare workers still have a job to do: Save lives.
-At the very least, we should be able to provide them with foolproof ways to protect themselves from contracting Ebola.
-The sad news is that we’re not.
+Healthcare workers find themselves caught up in weekly waves of attacks by rebels and militia while trying to serve a skeptical and generally scared population.
+Yet, these brave healthcare workers still have a job to complete: to save lives.
+Becoming contaminated by the disease which they are trying to treat should not be a concern of theirs.
+There should be foolproof ways in which they can protect themselves from contracting Ebola, yet this is not the case.

 While Ebola is an uncommon disease and experimental vaccines are being fast-tracked to stop its spread, we aren’t safe from it yet.
 The situation of the healthcare worker currently quarantined in Nebraska serves as a grim reminder of how a highly-lethal disease is just an airplane ride away from the US population.
 If we ever do have an outbreak, we need to be prepared.
-No matter what infectious diseases our courageous doctors, nurses and clinicians are working to stop, we need to make sure their safety is a priority so that we can all, in turn, be safe.
-Having human factors experts integrated into healthcare teams can help accomplish this goal!
+No matter what infectious diseases our courageous clinicians are working to stop, we need to make sure their safety is a priority so that we can all, in turn, be safe and healthy.